Veteran Ownership

 • Royalty rebates: Reduced ongoing fees during your first year of operation

 These aren't token discounts.
-When The UPS Store offers 50% off their franchise fee, you're saving approximately $15,000 before you even open your doors.
+When franchises offer 50% off their franchise fee, you're saving thousands of dollars before you even open your doors.

 The financial advantages don't stop with franchise discounts.
 The federal government actively supports veteran business ownership through the Small Business Administration.